sunshower-io/zephyr-documentation/src/concepts/classpath.md

 `[group]` `io.sunshower.zephyr.plugins`, `[name]` `translator-plugin`, `version` `1.0.0.Final`,
 and this plugin contains services (not just a useful classpath), then that can be identified within Zephyr at `service@io.sunshower.zephyr.plungins:translator-plugin:1.0.0.Final`

+Dependencies are separated by commas with optional leading and trailing whitespace

+#### Dependency Descriptors
+Following a dependency-declaration, you can specify a dependency-descriptor which contains the following elements:

+1. `export`: if this set to `true`, then dependencies of your plugin will see this dependency.  i.e. this plugin will be _re-exported_
+2. `services`: (none|import|export), default: `none`.
+If set to `export`, then this module's services will be re-exported as described above
+3. optional: if set to `true`, then dependency-resolution will not be enforced.
+If it is present, then the lifecycle of this module will be executed according to its location within the dependency graph